Healthdirect Free Australian health advice you can count on.

 • Aboriginal and/or Torres Strait Islander children living in some parts of Australia

-• children who are travelling to areas where TB is common
+• children that travel to areas where TB is common

-• babies whose parents or carers have TB
+• babies with parents or carers who have TB

-• young children who are exposed to leprosy at home
+• young children exposed to leprosy at home

 • some healthcare workers

-The BCG vaccine, which is registered for use in Australia, is not always readily available.
-Ask your doctor, or contact your state or territory immunisation health service, to find out how to get the BCG vaccine.
+The BCG vaccine is not always readily available in Australia.
+Ask your doctor or contact your state or territory immunisation health service to find out how to get the BCG vaccine.
 Other BCG vaccines may be available through special prescribing arrangements.

-Everyone who may have been exposed to TB in the past should have a skin test before they are vaccinated.
+Everyone who may have been exposed to TB in the past should have a skin test before vaccination.

 Tuberculosis vaccine

 Vaccination is your best protection against the severe effects of TB.
-This table explains how the vaccine is given, who should get it, and whether it is on the National Immunisation Program Schedule.
-Some diseases can be prevented with different vaccines, so talk to your doctor about which one is appropriate for you.
+This table explains how the vaccine is given, who should get it and if it’s on the National Immunisation Program Schedule.
+Some diseases can be prevented with different vaccines.
+Talk to your doctor about which one is appropriate for you.

 What age is it recommended?